gelatodigital/vrf-contracts/README.md

 When implementing a Gelato VRF into their contracts there are two possibilities available:
 1. Inherit `GelatoVRFConsumberBase.sol` is definitely the go-to option for most implementations since it already provides a request id, handles multiple requests correctly and offers replay attack protection.
-2. Implementing `GelatoVRFConsumer.sol` is a possibility if ever you feel like you need a different implementation of the VRF.
+2. Implementing `IGelatoVRFConsumer.sol` is a possibility if ever you feel like you need a different implementation of the VRF.
 However, it is not recommended.

 ## Web3 Function Details